chrswndrs/me/blackbook/docker/README.md

 - `docker rm $(docker ps -a -q)` - remove all stopped containers
 - `docker rmi $(docker images -q)` - remove all images

+- `cat /etc/issue` - INSIDE CONTAINER: gives you the os version your running on.

 ## Build Docker images
 ```bash
 cd /path/to/Dockerfile